sportsdataverse/cfbfastR/cran-comments.md

 ## Release summary

 This is a minor release that
-* fixes bugs
+* fixes bugs in one function
-* adds a new function

 ## R CMD check results